snowyu/property-manager.js/README.md

 make it easier to manage the properties/attributes of your class.

+Features:

+* Inherited properties with class.
+* Assign properties from a plain object.
+* Clone object.
+* Compare object whether is the same.
+* Export properties to a plain object.
+* Declare properties with type and default value.
+  * Suports `arrayOf` property with type
+  * Suports property with `template`(the property value is determined by the template content):
+    * `template` *{string | (this) => string}*:
+      * the template string, eg, `'${author}-${uuid()}'`
+      * or customize template function, `function() {return this.author + '-' + uuid()}`
+    * `imports`: *{Object}* the optional functions could be used in the template string.
+    * **NOTE**: the template property is readonly by default.
+You can make it writealbe.
+      Once a new value has been written, the template will be no useful unless the new value is null or undefined.

-We often need to manage the attributes of an object, consider the following:
+We often need to manage the properties of an object, consider the following:

-* Set the options to the attributes of object when the object was created
+* Set the options to the properties of object when the object was created
   * `var myObj = new MyObject({opt1:value1, opt2:value2})`
 * Assign the options from another object:
   * `myObj.assign({opt1:v1, opt2:v2})`
 * Clone an object:
   * `var newObj = myObj.clone()`
-* Compare two objects whether is the same by their options(assigned attributes).
+* Compare two objects whether is the same by their options(assigned properties).
   * `myObj.isSame(anotherObj)`
-* Export the attributes as a plain object or JSON to make recreate the object easier in the future.
+* Export the properties as a plain object or JSON to make recreate the object easier in the future.
   * There are some internal attributes should not be exported.
   * The empty or default value of an attribute should not be exported.
   * the meaningful(non-english) name should be exported and assigned.
   * `myObj.toObject()` and `myObj.toJSON()`
   * `JSON.stringify(myObj)`

-1. Problem: how to assign an object value of an attribute?
+1. Problem: how to assign an object value of a property?
    * replace the standard `assignPropertyTo()` method.
    * define the attribute's `assign(value, dest, src, name)` method on the `$attributes`.
      * the custom attribute's` assign` the value. return the changed value.
-2. Problem: howto decide which attriubte should be assign or get default value of an attribute?
+2. Problem: how to decide which property should be assign or get default value of an attribute?
    1. define all attriubtes on this object even though the value is null.
       * no default value feature.
    2. define a simple `$attributes` property to manage this: